openedx/docs.openedx.org/source/documentors/references/doc_templates.rst

 Add an Image Inline
 ====================

-To add an image inline, you must first create a substitution for the image in the subsitutions.txt file.
+To add an image inline, you must first create a substitution for the image in the substitutions.txt file.

 Copy the format for the substitution as needed.